Pur3-MAlice/reading_list/README.md

 * Have the date of book input automatically put into the sheet.
 * Check both the TBR and READ lists.
 * Automatically update the lists so they can be checked correctly right away.
-* Have dupelicate inputs highlighted in the app, and then also be able to choose wether or not they are still added to the list of choice.
+* Have duplicate inputs highlighted in the app, and then also be able to choose whether or not they are still added to the list of choice.
 * Leave the app/close off the app.

 ## ***Site Aims:***